- Year-over-year sales volume climbed to a 10-year high ($9.6B)

 - Total sq. ft. – ownership stake deals were excluded

 Want to see what else the county has to offer?
-Head over to CommercialCafe for more Los Angeles commercial real estate.
+Head over to CommercialCafe for more Los Angeles commercial real estate and explore top listings from all across the U.S.:

 Note: While we have made every attempt to ensure that the information included herein has been obtained from reliable sources, we are not responsible for any inaccuracies or omissions, or for the results obtained from the use of this information.